digital-codes/python4zkm/doc/opencodes.md

 The exhibit is composed of three units: on the left is the program code, with an emphasis on the command that is being executed at a given moment.
 In the middle, the “inner life” of the processor with its registers, execution unit and memory is displayed in the act of executing a basic command.
 On the right, the result is visualized.
 A control knob changes the processing speed: when it is slowed down, individual steps become discernible, but their visible result is delayed.
 At a high speed, the result appears quickly, but the processor’s individual steps can no longer be observed.

-Algorithmic structures generating features similar to living organism are visualized in [game of life](https://zkm.de/de/game-of-life) by Christian Lölkes.
+<a name="gol">Algorithmic structures</a> generating features similar to living organism are visualized in [game of life](https://zkm.de/de/game-of-life) by Christian Lölkes.
 <img src="https://zkm.de/media/styles/r17_720_dynamic/public/bild/334-game-life.jpg?itok=CsbmFelY" width="250" style="margin-left:50px">
 >In Conway’s Game of Life, a population simulation is carried out by a cellular automaton on a two-dimensional playing field according to a certain set of rules.
 The rules consist of four specifications that are applied depending on the number of neighbors (standard values): birth (an empty cell has exactly three neighbors), living on to the next generation (a live cell has two or three neighbors), death by loneliness (a cell has fewer than two living neighbors) and death by overcrowding (a cell has more than three living neighbors).
 This set of numbers provides the foundation for periodic structures to appear, run their course, and their termination.
 This simulation is also used in other areas, including in business and in the natural sciences.

-A more complex algorithm - sorting of data - with simple graphics is combined with musical expression of the algorithmic procedure in [sound of sorting](https://zkm.de/de/sound-of-sorting) by Christian Lölkes.
+A more complex algorithm - <a name="sos">sorting</a> of data - with simple graphics is combined with musical expression of the algorithmic procedure in [sound of sorting](https://zkm.de/de/sound-of-sorting) by Christian Lölkes.
 <img src="https://zkm.de/media/styles/r17_720_dynamic/public/bild/335-sound-sorting.jpg?itok=rEyYH3zq" width="250" style="margin-left:50px">
 >Sorting processes are essential components of codes and algorithms in their everyday processing of data.
 They bring order to the data sets that is based on values and parameters, which they had received beforehand.
 Unlike humans, who solve such tasks in a way that is slower, more intuitive, and mainly visual, computers are challenged to execute tasks with maximum efficiency in terms of time, storage, and resources.
 For example, these processes sort search results by hit ratios, transport routes according to distance, or workflows by dependency on one other.
 Each process reaches the same goal with different procedures.
 If one then associates a sound with each data set and plays it, as soon as the sorting process edits this data set, unique rhythms and melodies emerge.